 A straight-talking advice guide that tells designers what they need to know about launching and running their own design businesses.
 In fact, the book was inspired by the many questions I receive from the hundreds of thousands of people who’ve visited my design websites over the years.

-I answer these questions and many more using anecdotes and case studies garnered from my experience as a successful self-employed graphic designer.
-I also shares tips and lessons learned from designers around the world including such creative professionals as Ivan Chermayeff, Jerry Kuyper, Eric Karjaluoto, Simon Manchipp, Alina Wheeler, Khoi Vinh, and Armin Vit.
+I answer these questions and many more using anecdotes and case studies garnered from my experience of running a successful design business since 2005.
+I also share tips and lessons learned from designers around the world including such creative professionals as Mike Dempsey, Jerry Kuyper, Eric Karjaluoto, Simon Manchipp, Alina Wheeler, Khoi Vinh, Armin Vit, and the late Ivan Chermayeff.

 Antoinette Marie Johnson

 Eileen MacAvery Kane

 Imagine sitting a successful, self-employed designer down for a few hours, plying him with pretty much every question you can think of, and also getting him to cough up the goods from tons of his successful designer mates.
 This is what you’d end up with.

 — Richard Knobbs

 Full of sound and practical advice for the design professional.
 If you plan to launch a design business, or are in the middle of figuring out how to make it all work, this book shows you how.

 — Grace Oris

 A great guide to running a design studio.